Sunless Spray Tanning

 Applying self tanning products yourself (or with a friend) is a great way to save time.
 Whether the product you choose is rubbed or sprayed on, you can "do it yourself" right before bed and shower it off in the morning.
 Depending on the product you choose you may see results very quickly, so within an hour you could be enjoying life as a bronzed god or goddess, even in the dead of winter!

-While sunless tanning products generally last about a week, you can control spills, tan lines, and blotches from poor applications with hydrogen peroxide or a baking soda solution.
+While sunless or spray tanning products generally last about a week, you can control spills, tan lines, and blotches from poor applications with hydrogen peroxide or a baking soda solution.

 Many tanning salons offer a quick and easy alternative to self-application.
 With a spray booth application by a trained staff member you will get an even tan all over without having to contort yourself to get to hard to reach places on your body.
 You will have the same choices of color available with self-application, but cleanup is generally easier – DHA does stain some types of clothing or even your carpet, so why not "get messy" in a tanning salon rather than your bathroom!